lineofflight/peddler/README.md

 ### Debugging

-To introspect requests, set the `EXCON_DEBUG` environment variable to a truthy value.
+To introspect requests, set the `EXCON_DEBUG` environment variable to a truthy value when making requests.

 ### Errors